cypher9/PyPlanner/README.md

 # PyPlanner
 python commandline tool for saving events encrypted

-Pyplanner encrypts the content of your calendar using AES-CBC encryption.
+PyPlanner encrypts the content of your calendar using AES-CBC encryption.
-Your password will not be saved anywhere an is a SHA256 hash while runtime.
+Your password will not be saved anywhere and is a SHA256 hash while runtime.
 !!!If you lost your password ther is no option to recover your calendar!!!

 Prerequisites: